- /

 Microsoft on AI Agents in Excel and Audit

-This session led by Ankeet Dedhia, Managing Director - AI Transformation at Microsoft, showcased the agentic enterprise, where AI agents act as trusted collaborators across roles and devices.
+This session, led by Ankeet Dedhia, Managing Director - AI Transformation at Microsoft, showcased the agentic enterprise, where AI agents act as trusted collaborators across roles and devices.
 Attendees saw how humans and AI can scale work, improve decision-making, and maintain compliance while delivering secure, outcome-driven solutions.

 Across these sessions, the message was clear: the future of audit is collaborative, connected, and agentic.